leixingyu/snapTool/README.md

 ## Snap Tool

 An animation tool that allows you to snap or match IK controller to FK controller and vice versa.
+[Full Demo](https://youtu.be/t8vuaqPDf0g)

 ### Launch